How to get a graduate job

 While there are pros to using a recruitment agency to land your first job, there are also a few cons that you should be aware of before using them.
 Our guide to using recruitment agencies covers everything you need to know to get the most out of their services.

-Most jobs will require you to submit a cover letter and tailored CV when you apply.
-It might be tempting to send out the same documents for each job, but please never do this.
+Most jobs require you to submit a cover letter and tailored CV when you apply.
+As tempting as it is to send the same documents for each job, please never do this.

 It might seem like a total headache to tailor every application you send out.
 But, if you don't, recruiters will be able to tell (trust us).